What Investors Look for in AI Companies in 2026: Why Revenue Per Headcount Matters

 The "compound startup" - lean teams, wide product surface, AI-native operations - is what VC funding is increasingly built around.

 If you're evaluating: stop benchmarking AI ROI against cost savings.
-Start benchmarking it against revenue expansion per unit of headcount.
-A $500K investment in AI tooling that allows your sales team to cover 40% more pipeline with the same headcount isn't a cost centre.
-It's a growth lever.
+Benchmark it against revenue expansion per unit of headcount.
+A $500K investment in AI tooling that lets your sales team cover 40% more pipeline with the same headcount isn't just a cost centre, it's also a growth lever.
 The framing determines what you measure, and what you measure determines what you build toward.

 If you're investing: Sequoia's framing for 2026 is that the conversation is moving from the "$0 to $100M club" to the "$0 to $1B club."